 What is In-Situ Recovery (ISR)?

 ISR is an environmentally-friendly process by which copper can be extracted from the ground with minimal disturbance to the surface environment.
 ISR mining has a long history, starting with uranium mining in the 1960s.
-Arizona now has 9 of the 14 historical and current global copper ISR projects and has a positive track record for ISR permitting.
-The San Manuel copper mine, owned by BHP Billiton, was a successful operation that integrated ISR methods with open pit and underground mining and produced approximately 3.25 billion pounds of copper in 14 years of production.
+Arizona also has a positive track record for ISR permitting.
+For example, the San Manuel copper mine, owned by BHP Billiton, was a successful operation that integrated ISR methods with open pit and underground mining and produced approximately 3.25 billion pounds of copper in 14 years of production.
 Two additional projects owned by BHP Billiton, Pinot Valley and the Miami Unit, also used ISR to extract copper (combined with SX-EW in the case of the Miami Unit).
-The Florence Copper Project, owned by Curis Resources Ltd., is located roughly 150km to the northwest of Gunnison and is host to a resource of 2.84 billion pounds of oxide copper.
-The project, which took only 18 months to fully permit, is set to commence production in 2012.

 Advantages to In-Situ Recovery Mining: